The Monitor

 List of container vulnerabilities

-Container image and host vulnerabilities are also surfaced in the CSM Vulnerabilities view, enabling your teams to quickly pivot from a particular resource to a list of all associated vulnerabilities.
+Container image and host vulnerabilities are also surfaced in the Cloud Security Vulnerabilities view, enabling your teams to quickly pivot from a particular resource to a list of all associated vulnerabilities.

 Get context-based prioritization for easier remediation

 You can select a particular vulnerability for more details, such as a description of the issue, its severity score, remediation steps, and a list of all affected container images.
-CSM Vulnerability Management will also provide recommended steps for resolving the issue.
+Cloud Security Vulnerabilities will also provide recommended steps for resolving the issue.

-Datadog CIEM and CSM Vulnerability Management are now available—check out their documentation to get started.
-You can also check out the CSM documentation for more information about getting started with Datadog Cloud Security Management.
-If you don’t already have a Datadog account, you can sign up for a today.
+Cloud Security Identity Risks and Cloud Security Vulnerabilities are now available—check out their documentation to get started.
+You can also check out the Cloud Security documentation for more information about getting started with Datadog Cloud Security.
+If you don't already have a Datadog account, you can sign up for a today.